How to Clean Prawns and Shrimp

 How to Clean Prawns

-Rinse the heads under running water as if washing a small container until removing internal organs and residues.
+Rinse the heads under running water as if you were washing small containers until removing internal organs and residues.

 Let them drain in a colander.